 Background: Any abortion restrictions New Hampshire had on the books before Roe v.
 Wade were not enforced after the landmark 1973 ruling, and they were repealed altogether in 1997.
 The state had no restrictions until January, when a ban on abortion after 24 weeks of pregnancy was enacted.
 In June, an exemption was added for cases in which the fetus has been diagnosed with “abnormalities incompatible with life.”
 Anticipating the Supreme Court action, Democrats this year tried unsuccessfully to enshrine abortion rights into state law and the state constitution.
 Gov. Chris Sununu calls himself pro-choice and says he is committed to upholding Roe v.
 Wade, but he also has boasted “I’ve done more on the pro-life issue than anyone.”

-Effect of Supreme Court ruling: Nothing will change immediately in New Hampshire.
+Effect of Supreme Court ruling: Nothing changed immediately in New Hampshire.
 The Legislature won’t return until fall, when there will be a one-day session to take up vetoed bills, and it would take a two-thirds majority vote to introduce new legislation then.

 What’s next: The majority leader of the New Hampshire House has said the public should not expect Republicans in the Legislature to further tighten state abortion laws.
 But anti-abortion lawmakers who have filed bills in the past are expected to try again.
 Democrats are urging Sununu to call a special session of the Legislature to codify abortion rights into state law, but both he and Republican legislative leaders say there is no need.